nonodename/read_rdf/README.md

 This extension, ReadRdf, allow you to read RDF files directly into DuckDB.
 The [SERD](https://drobilla.gitlab.io/serd/doc/singlehtml/) libray is used for this, meaning the extension can parse [Turtle](http://www.w3.org/TR/turtle/), [NTriples](http://www.w3.org/TR/n-triples/), [NQuads](http://www.w3.org/TR/n-quads/), and [TriG](http://www.w3.org/TR/trig/).

 Six columns are returned for RDF.
-Graph, Subject, predicate, object, language_tag (if present), datatype (if present).
+Some will be null if the associated values aren't present.
+Graph (if present), Subject, predicate, object, language_tag (if present), datatype (if present).

 ## Building
 ### Managing dependencies
 This project doesn't currently use VCPKG so all discussion of it removed.
-You don't need  that for build :-)
+You don't need  that for build 😀

 ### Build steps
 To build the extension, first clone this repo.
 Then in the repo base locally run: